psineur/NSObject-AutomagicCoding/README.md

 AMC
 ==================
-AMC is AutoMagic Coding - very easy to use NSCoding replacement for Mac & iOS Projects.
+__AMC is AutoMagic Coding__ - very easy to use NSCoding replacement for Mac & iOS Projects.
-AMC gives you ability to create NSDictionary representation of any supported object, save it in PLIST (or any other PLIST-compatible file format) and load again without writing a lot of code.
+AMC gives you ability to create NSDictionary representation of any supported object, save it in PLIST (or any other PLIST-compatible file format, i.e. JSON) and load again without writing a lot of code.

 AMC uses Objective-C Runtime to determine object's properties automatically & Key-Value-Coding to get & set them.